This article serves as a guide to testing Flask applications with pytest.

 I've found that tests are one of the most difficult aspects of a project to maintain.
 Often, the code (including the level of comments) for test suites is nowhere near the level of quality as the code being tested.

-A common structure used to describe what each test function does helps with maintainability by making it easier for a someone (another developer, your future self) to quickly understand the purpose of each test.
+A common structure used to describe what each test function does helps with maintainability by making it easier for someone (another developer, your future self) to quickly understand the purpose of each test.

 A common practice is to use the GIVEN-WHEN-THEN structure: